Order (biology): Botany

 Some of the plant families still retain the names of Linnaean "natural orders" or even the names of pre-Linnaean natural groups recognized by Linnaeus as orders in his natural classification (e.g. Palmae or Labiatae).
 Such names are known as descriptive family names.

 Zoology

-In zoology, the Linnaean orders were used more consistently.
+In the field of zoology, the Linnaean orders were used more consistently.
 That is, the orders in the zoology part of the Systema Naturae refer to natural groups.
 Some of his ordinal names are still in use, e.g. Lepidoptera (moths and butterflies) and Diptera (flies, mosquitoes, midges, and gnats).